truenas/documentation/content/Solutions/Integrations/VMware/vCenterPlugin.md

 ## Getting and Deploying the Plugin

-Currently, the plugin is only available to TrueNAS Enterprise customers with TrueNAS CORE 12.0 and newer and TrueNAS SCALE 22.12.4 (Bluefin) and newer deployed. iXsystems Support staff are available to assist with deploying the TrueNAS vCenter Plugin.
+Currently, the plugin is only available to TrueNAS Enterprise customers with TrueNAS CORE 12.0 and newer and TrueNAS SCALE 22.12.4 (Bluefin) and newer deployed. iXsystems Support staff are available to assist with deploying and upgrading the TrueNAS vCenter Plugin.
-Please contact iXsystems Support to learn more and schedule a time to deploy the plugin.
+Please contact iXsystems Support to learn more and schedule a time to deploy or upgrade the plugin.

 {{< expand "Contacting iXsystems Support" "v" >}}
 {{< include file="content/_includes/iXsystemsSupportContact.md" >}}